andreasremdt/simple-translator/README.md

 Translates a single translation string into the desired language.
 If no second language parameter is provided, then:

-- It utilizes the last used language (which is accessible via the getter `currentLanguage`, but only after calling `translatePageTo()` at least once.
+- It utilizes the last used language (accessible via the getter `currentLanguage`, but only after calling `translatePageTo()` at least once.
-- If no last used language is set and the `detectLanguage` option is enabled, it uses the browser's preferred language.
+- If no previously used language was set and the `detectLanguage` option is enabled, it uses the browser's preferred language.
-- If `detectLanguage` is disabled, it will fallback to the `defaultLanguage` option which by default is `en`.
+- If `detectLanguage` is disabled, it will fall back to the `defaultLanguage` option, which by default is `en`.

 ```js
 var translator = new Translator({